Voice over IP: Corporate use

 Because of the bandwidth efficiency and low costs that VoIP technology can provide, businesses are migrating from traditional copper-wire telephone systems to VoIP systems to reduce their monthly phone costs.
 In 2008, 80% of all new Private branch exchange (PBX) lines installed internationally were VoIP.
 For example, in the United States, the Social Security Administration is converting its field offices of 63,000 workers from traditional phone installations to a VoIP infrastructure carried over its existing data network.

 VoIP allows both voice and data communications to be run over a single network, which can significantly reduce infrastructure costs.
 The prices of extensions on VoIP are lower than for PBX and key systems.
 VoIP switches may run on commodity hardware, such as personal computers.
 Rather than closed architectures, these devices rely on standard interfaces.
 VoIP devices have simple, intuitive user interfaces, so users can often make simple system configuration changes.
 Dual-mode phones enable users to continue their conversations as they move between an outside cellular service and an internal Wi-Fi network, so that it is no longer necessary to carry both a desktop phone and a cell phone.
 Maintenance becomes simpler as there are fewer devices to oversee.

 VoIP solutions aimed at businesses have evolved into unified communications services that treat all communications—phone calls, faxes, voice mail, e-mail, web conferences, and more—as discrete units that can all be delivered via any means and to any handset, including cellphones.
 Two kinds of service providers are operating in this space: one set is focused on VoIP for medium to large enterprises, while another is targeting the small-to-medium business (SMB) market.

-Skype, which originally marketed itself as a service among friends, has begun to cater to businesses, providing free-of-charge connections between any users on the Skype network and connecting to and from ordinary PSTN telephones for a charge.
+Skype, which originally marketed itself as a service among friends, began to cater to businesses in 2009, providing free-of-charge connections between any users on the Skype network and connecting to and from ordinary PSTN telephones for a charge.